Skip to main content

 Danger

-If they have been hurt, or could have been hurt, as a result of their condition, say so on the application, mandatory reconsideration request, or appeal form.
+If the child has been hurt, or could have been hurt, as a result of their condition, say so on the application, mandatory reconsideration request, or appeal form.
 Perhaps they have fallen, had violent seizures, run out into the road without looking, self-harmed, or limited their food to a dangerous level.

 If you are aware of a time when they have hurt or posed a danger to somebody else, say this too.